snakebyte69/UBEEDISK/README.md

 * Can be run from USB Flash drives under a Linux 'Live CD'
 * Copy Microbee and Honeysoft disks.
 * Scan disk tracks for sector ID header information.
-* Format disks using option custom GAP and SYNC lengths.
+* Format disks using the option custom GAP and SYNC lengths.
 * Access to remote floppy disks on your Microbee.
 * Speed testing of drive spindle.
-* Cleaning mode using special disk or by manual methods.
+* Cleaning mode using a special disk or by manual methods.
 * Based on the 'LibDsk' library providing many disk types and formats.
 * Configurable retry counts.
 * Unattended or operator interactive copy mode.